-In 2018 we have been ranked 1st in Queensland and 11th in the world on the Shanghai Global Rankings of Academic Subjects.
+In 2019 we have been ranked 1st in Australia and 4th in the world on the Shanghai Global Rankings of Academic Subjects.
 We have also received the top Excellence in Research Australia (ERA) ranking of 5 (out of 5) in 2015 which is 'well above world standard' and reflects our high calibre of researchers and research leadership.
 The School’s remarkable overall research performance is a result of high quality research achievements, including research outputs, research income and esteem measures.

 The School’s research agenda is driven by the Deputy Head of School (Research), currently a position filled by Professor Wendy Chaboyer.
 Under her leadership, the School provides seeding funding to early and mid career researchers (who are mentored by senior staff), senior researchers (to support large funding bids) and for Higher Degree by Research training such as funding a research school and visiting scholar.

 Higher Degree by Research (HDR)

 The School of Nursing and Midwifery offers students the opportunity to undertake research-based degrees.
 The School's key research strengths led by several professors and associate professors are in the areas of: acute and critical care; ageing and older people; health professional education; knowledge translation; midwifery, maternity, newborn and family; patient safety; vascular access devices and infusion therapy; and women’s health and wellness.
 The School provides an excellent research culture that supports Higher Degree Research (HDR) students developing and progressing relevant and innovative research.

 - Healthcare Practice and Survivorship Program

 - Alliance for Vascular Access Teaching and Research